MrBasch/TikTacToe-React/README.md

-# LearningReact
+# Tic Tac Toe whit React
-Tic Tac Toe with React
+In this project we learning the basic's on React like using components, props, Set state and hooks